Effective Strategies to Address Social Need in Communities

 Gainful employment is the thread that often ties together the security of housing and food.
 Stable employment goes beyond financial gains; it is about ensuring a sense of purpose, belonging, and the opportunity to contribute to society.
 However, when individuals face job instability, it can lead to a precarious cycle of housing insecurity and other social needs that are left unaddressed.

-Assessing And Identifying Social Needs
+Assessing and Identifying Social Needs

 With a clear understanding of the key social needs, our next step is to explore how healthcare systems can assess and identify these needs within patient populations.
 The process is multi-layered, involving significant screening and the integration of social services within care delivery.